Pogradec: Climate

-The climate of the Lake Ohrid is classified as a local-continental type because of a microclime that is created in that area influenced by Mediterranean climate.
+The climate of the Lake Ohrid is classified as a local-continental type because of a microclimate that is created in that area influenced by Mediterranean climate.
 The average annual rainfall in the Lake basin amount to approximately 730 mm.

 Economy

 Pogradec is located about 139 km from Tirana, the capital city of Albania, 40 km from Korça, and 5 km from North Macedonia.

 Pogradec is the last railway station: Tirana - Durrës - Elbasan - Librazhd - Pogradec and located along SH3 road that passes through Devoll and continues to Greece.

 However, the train service now finishes at Elbasan, and parts of the line from there on are derelict.
 There are some proposals to revive the line and extend it to connect to the Greek railway network.

 Translake transport started on 15 June 2014 with a tourist ferry between Pogradec and Ohrid, but the service is sporadic and unreliable.